mk12/sicp/notes/text.md

 ### 1.3.4: Procedures as Returned Values

-Passing procedures as arguments gives us expressive power; Returning procedures from functions gives us even more.
+Passing procedures as arguments gives us expressive power.
+Returning procedures from functions gives us even more.
 For example, we can write a procedure that creates a new procedure with average damping:

 ```
 (define (average-damp f)
   (lambda (x) (average x (f x))))
 ```

-If we use `average-damp` on `square`, we actually get a procedure that takes the sum of the numbers from 1 to n:
+If we use `average-damp` on `square`, we get a procedure that calculates the sum of the numbers from 1 to $n$:

 ```
-((average-damp square) 10)
+((average-damp square) 10) => 55
-=> 55
-(+ 1 2 3 4 5 6 7 8 9 10)
+(+ 1 2 3 4 5 6 7 8 9 10) => 55
-=> 55
 ```

 ::: highlight